-Hot Fuzz is not a sci fi film like the other two in its spiritual trilogy, but it is the second installment of Edgar Wright’s Cornetto series which I ranted about here.
+Hot Fuzz is not a sci-fi film, but it is the second installment of Edgar Wright’s Cornetto series (which I started ranting about here).
 Ergo, Hot Fuzz is relevant to our discussion.
 (Ergo, this is my blog and I do what I want.)

 It doesn’t look like Hot Fuzz is available to stream on Netflix, but you can rent the DVD or buy a copy off of iTunes or Amazon.
 (Photograph chased across the model village from the shop to the pub.)